 - Assets such as home equity

 - Discretionary expenditures, such as camps, lessons, and vacations

 - Unusual expenses

 - Information provided by the applicant directly to GCDS

-In cases of divorced, separated, or never-married parents, both custodial and non-custodial parents are expected to contribute to educational costs and are required to submit the PFS.
+- In cases of divorced, separated, or never-married parents, both custodial and non-custodial parents are expected to contribute to educational costs and are required to submit the PFS.
 Lack of information from either parent may jeopardize the chances of receiving financial aid.
-In cases where one parent cannot comply, the custodial parent should submit a letter of explanation.

-Step 1: Starting November 2, 2015 the Parents Financial Statement (PFS), the application for financial aid, can be submitted online at sss.nais.org.
+Step 1: Starting October 2, the Parents' Financial Statement (PFS), the application for financial aid, can be submitted online at sss.nais.org.
+A Spanish-language version of the PFS is also available.
 Applications for both prospective and current GCDS families are due by December 15.

-- $47 application fee.
-Fee waivers available in cases of hardship.
+- $51 application fee.
+Fee waivers available for families in need.